 The Vast Differences Between Rich and Poor Victorian Homes

-The Victorian Houses that are so popular today with all their splendor and decorative trimmings only tell a small part of how Victorian children lived.
+The Victorian Houses that are so popular today with all their splendour and decorative trimmings only tell a small part of how Victorian children lived.
 These were the houses that the wealthy children lived in.
 The poor Victorian children lived in dwellings much different.
-While a rich family might live in a large Beautiful house with several bedrooms, a large living room, a parlor and a dining room separate from the kitchen, poor children might have as little as one room for the family to live in.
+A rich family might live in a large Beautiful house with several bedrooms, a large living room, a parlour and a dining room separate from the kitchen.
+Poor children might have as little as one room for the family to live in.

 Keep in mind that families were large in Victorian times, especially poor families.
 Some families had as many as eight to twelve children or more.
 The more children they had the more bodies there were to go to work and earn money.
 Sometimes more than one family would live in an apartment to split the costs.
 They could never dream of living in a nice big Victorian house.

 The wealthy Victorian Children and their families lived a much more elegant and privileged life than the poor families lived.
 The difference between upper class and lower class was vastly greater than it is today.
 Wealthy families lived in large Victorian houses three and sometimes four stories high with several rooms.
 They had more than one bathroom and even had flushing toilets.

 They usually had servants that performed all the duties including cleaning the house, washing clothes and cooking supper.
 A nanny was hired to fulfil the children’s needs and was in many cases responsible for raising the children.
 The servants life was not anything to dream about but the servants quarters were still better than the poor families homes.
 Browse the images below to get a more vivid idea of a rich Victorian child’s home.

 (Some exterior house photos are examples of Victorian style architecture and not actually from the Victorian era.)